microsoft/debug-adapter-protocol/specification.md

     threadId?: number;

     /**
-     * A value of true hints to the frontend that this event should not change
+     * A value of true hints to the client that this event should not change the
-     * the focus.
+     * focus.
      */
     preserveFocusHint?: boolean;